 Imagine an entire mystery hidden across a handful of postcards.
 That’s the multilayered puzzle experience offered by Wish You Were Here, where a series of coded messages awaits you.
 Unravel all the secrets and discover an exciting tale of danger and spycraft along the way! ($15)

-[And if you enjoy Wish You Were Here, there are 3 addition puzzle bundles to try out!]
+[And if you enjoy Wish You Were Here, there are all sorts of additional puzzle bundles to try out!]

 Cryptogram Puzzle Post (Jack Fallows)